isomerpages/moh-upec/_our-work/Community Responsiveness/Overview.md

 to out-of-hospital medical emergencies.
 It hopes to equip one million people with CPR+AED knowledge and skills and increase myResponder App sign-ups to 500,000 by 2027.</p>
-<p>Recognition in public acts is crucial, especially when they impact lives.
+<p>Recognition of public acts is crucial, especially when they have life-saving
-UPEC's Community Responsiveness oversees the <strong><a href="/survivor-awards-singapore/" rel="noopener nofollow" target="_blank">Survivor Awards Singapore</a></strong>,
+impacts.
+UPEC's Community Responsiveness team oversees the <strong><a href="/survivor-awards-singapore/" rel="noopener nofollow" target="_blank">Survivor Awards Singapore</a></strong>,
-providing an avenue for OHCA survivors to express their gratitude towards their rescuers.</p>
+providing a platform for OHCA survivors to express their gratitude to their rescuers.</p>
-<p></p>
 <p></p>